mattyoung101/omicron/documentation/docs/omicam.md

 for the colour white, which is handled by the vision pipeline described earlier.

 With the input provided, a certain number of rays (usually 64) are emitted from the centre of the line image.
-A ray terminates when it touches a line, reaches the edge of the image or reaches the edge of the mirror (as it would be a waste of time to check outside the mirror).
+A ray terminates when it touches a line, leaves the image frame or reaches the edge of the mirror (as it would be a waste of time to check outside the mirror).
 Currently we use simple trigonometry to project this ray, although we could use the Bresenham line algorithm for more performance.